magento/merchdocs/src/payment-services/onboard-payments.md

    A sandbox merchant ID will be auto-generated and populated into the [configuration]({% link payment-services/configure-payments.md %}).
 Do not change or alter this ID.

-   You are presented a PayPal window for connecting a PayPal account to start accepting payments.
+   You are presented with a PayPal window for connecting a PayPal account to start accepting payments.

 1. Enter the email of your sandbox account and your country or region and click <span class="btn">Next</span>.